astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 ## Capability Advertisement

 A PCEP Speaker indicates support of Open Refresh during the PCEP Initialization phase ([RFC5440]).
 As per RFC5440, a PCEP Speaker MUST send a PCEP Open Message with exactly one OPEN object.
-The PCEP speaker indicates support for Open Refresh by setting the OPEN-REFRESH-CAPABILITY (R-Bit) to 1 in the PCEP Open Message Flags field.

-IANA is requested to allocate the R-Bit from the Open Object Flag Field registry.
+This document defines a new flag, OPEN-REFRESH-CAPABILITY (R-bit), in the Open Message Flags fieldto indicate the support of Open Refresh feature.

-* R (OPEN-REFRESH-CAPABILITY - 1 bit - TBD1): If set to 1 by a PCEP speaker, the PCEP speaker indicates that the session supports receiving an Open Refresh message.
+* R (OPEN-REFRESH-CAPABILITY - 1 bit - TBD1): If set to 1 by a PCEP speaker, the PCEP speaker indicates that the PCEP speaker supports updating the information in Open message without resetting the session.

 If a PCEP speaker receives an Open Message which does not contain the OPEN-REFRESH-CAPABILITY, the PCEP Speaker MUST NOT send Open Refresh messages to the remote speaker.